-The Upland Unified School District believes that high quality, research-based professional development is essential to continuous improvement of teaching skills and concepts.
-Every other week teachers participate in 90 minutes of professional learning.
-The District provides or coordinates on-going training based on needs identified through student performance indicators, including results of the California Standards Tests, the California High School Exit Exam, the California English Language Development Test, District benchmark assessments, and input from sites regarding specific needs.
+Sycamore believes that high quality, research-based professional development is essential to continuous improvement of teaching skills and concepts.
+The District provides or coordinates on-going training based on needs identified through student performance indicators, including results of formative assessments and state testing, the English Language Proficiency Assessments for California (ELPAC), and input from sites regarding specific needs.
 Professional development is aligned with the District Strategic Plan for Student Achievement and Board goals.
-Teachers, paraprofessionals and administrators participate in workshops, and conferences that allow them to grow professionally and provide opportunities for collegial sharing.
+Teachers, paraprofessionals and administrators participate in workshops and conferences that allow them to grow professionally and provide opportunities for collegial sharing.
 Regular meetings of teacher leaders in literacy, mathematics, reading intervention, Gifted and Talented education, and technology as well as follow-up coaching support full implementation of training.
 Additionally, each school provides time for teacher collaboration on student achievement data, curriculum development, and review of classroom-based performance measures.

-Examples of workshops and coaching implemented as the result of analysis of student achievement include: PBIS, AVID, Effective Teaching, Classroom Management, Curriculum Alignment and Mapping, Data Team Training, Thinking Maps, Achieve 3000, 21st Century Classroom Technology, Professional Learning Communities, and character education.
+Examples of workshops and coaching implemented as the result of analysis of student achievement include: Write from the Beginning training, IReady training, Sanford Harmony, Thinking Maps, Culture & Climate, TCI Science Curriculum, implementation of technology, Professional Learning Communities and character education.
 Staff members participate in professional development in all-day workshops, after-school workshops and meetings, individual coaching/mentoring, and off-site conferences.
-The Induction Program provides support to new teachers.
-The Peer Assistance and Review Program is available to provide support to teachers in the areas of content knowledge and teaching strategies.
-Currently, the District calendar includes a minimum day each week to allow for on-going teacher dialogue and collaboration to meet student needs.
+The CTI training for beginning teachers provides support to new teachers.
+Currently, the District calendar includes two full days of professional development and a minimum day each week to allow for on-going teacher dialogue and collaboration to meet student needs.